Phileosopher/commonplace/stories-storytellers.md

 Unfortunately, it's also difficult to detect *which* things are lies, especially since many statements have portions of [truth](reality.md) contained within them.
 Far too often, [extremists](morality-taboo.md) will say [unfashionable](trends.md) truths that begin radical social [changes](people-changes.md).

+APPLICATION: People with the power to censor have *tremendous* control.
+Unless those people are held fully accountable for each censorship activity they perform, a benevolent situation will *rapidly* become [oppressive](people-boundaries.md).

 Stifling the free expression of false stories is *always* a bad idea because the people who censor are essentially given full [dictatorial control](politics-systems.md) over the flow of [ideas](values.md).
 The [power](power.md) is so significant that it's far too tempting to abuse that power for self-interest.
 Given enough time, any [culturally](culture.md) accepted censorship will lead to propaganda for a certain [value system](values.md), which will eventually unbalance the culture enough to create a [bad system](mgmt-badsystems.md).

+APPLICATION: Eventually, if the product of a storyteller is good enough, their amassing of power will mean that they will become a [bad system](mgmt-badsystems.md).

 At the same time, by giving the *worst* members of society (around 3%) the same room to anonymously speak as much as everyone else, they will [abuse their power](power-types.md) and tyrannically control the conversations and dialogue.

+APPLICATION: The internet has broken the media/listener wall.
+Now, *everyone* can become a media personality with enough people interested in following it.
+This [trend](trends.md) has transformed news and [education](education.md) forever.

 Thankfully, we're all relatively bad at predicting how much others can be [influenced](influence.md) ("[third-person effect](mind-bias.md)").
 Thus, most people are quietly taking in information, but people sharing the information imply that others are *way* more swayed by the information than reality.

+APPLICATION: Given [human universals](humanity-universals.md), if you're angry about a news story you have no [influence](power-influence.md) to change, the very fact you've heard the story means someone is publishing it, and that other people who *can* do something about it may also be [angry](mind-feelings.md) about it.

 ## The prediction industry

 Since we can't even know what we *don't* know about the future, we hire people to deliver [certain](understanding-certainty.md) statements about [the unknown](unknown.md).
 At one time they were part of a [religious order](religion.md) as prophets, soothsayers, or seers.
 With the move toward secularization and [post-modern thinking](philosophy.md), they are now game theorists, quantitative analysts, actuaries, statisticians, and poll analysts under a type of [scientific order](science.md).
 Irrespective, they are effectively [imagining](imagination.md) everything they do to create compelling [stories](stories.md).

+APPLICATION: Statistics and statisticians [feel](mind-feelings.md) more accurate because they're a [group](groups-member.md) instead of an individual, but look very closely at how they receive and manipulate their data, and don't [trust](trust.md) their predictions if it doesn't match your [instincts](mind-feelings.md).
+They might be trying to [distort the truth](image-distortion.md), especially when they have something to gain or have [competitors](people-conflicts-war.md).

 They can only work on the [logic](logic.md) of known things, but they continue having jobs and receiving [honor](image.md) because they're the [safest](safety.md) way to explore the [fear](mind-feelings-fear.md) of [the unknown](unknown.md).
 Ironically, most of their analysis comes from *their* fears, and their risk aversion frequently contributes heavily to suppressing healthy [social risks](socialrisk.md).

+APPLICATION: Statistical analysis is useful for finding correlations, not causation, so it's reliable to see whether your expectations have become [reality](reality.md).
+If you must [decide](decisions.md) instead of tracking [results](results.md), ask for advice from [industry](jobs-specialization.md) veterans instead.

 For the sake of their livelihood, most of them will justify their [beliefs](understanding-certainty.md) with many [reports](math.md).
 If it confuses [leaders](groups-large.md) enough, those leaders will often [agree](people-conflicts.md) and trust them even more.
-However, the opinions of a veteran professional in a [specialty](jobs-spcialization.md) still have more validity.
+However, the opinions of a veteran professional in a [specialty](jobs-specialization.md) still have more validity.

+APPLICATION: We can't predict the future, so we must stay open-minded for all imagined circumstances to be [logically](logic.md) possible, then stop thinking about it.
+Unless we're having [fun](purpose.md) with it or minimizing [presently fixable risks](safety.md), dwelling on the future serves little benefit to our [souls](humanity.md).